arthifact/CIELO-G-Learning-Framework/README.md

 ## 🎓 Educational Use

 This framework was designed specifically for creating educational content.
 It has been used by educators and developers to create engaging learning experiences.

-## 📄 License

-This project is available for educational use only.
-Please provide attribution when using this framework.